Green-Software-Foundation/if-docs/docs/users/how-to-import-plugins.md

 npm install https://github.com/some-account/some-repo
 ```

-Then, in the manifest's `initialize` section, you'll need to provide the following fields:
+Then, in the IMP's `initialize` section, you'll need to provide the following fields:

 - `YOUR-PLUGIN-HERE`: a name to reference this specific instance of the plugin.
-The same name has to be used to refer to this plugin instance everywhere across the manifest
+The same name has to be used to refer to this plugin instance everywhere across the IMP
 - `method`: the function name exported by your plugin, e.g. `AzureImporter`
 - `path`: the path to the plugin